felgueres/felgueres/README.md

 ### Hi there 👋

-I like infra, ai, and interfaces
+I like building ai infra and interfaces